microsoft/openjdk-proposals/native_memory_limit/readme.md

 Description
 -----------

-This JEP introduces two new flags:
+This JEP introduces the following new flags:

     -XX:MaxNativeMemory=<input>
     -XX:NativeMemoryLimitPolicy=<none|warn|enforced>
+    -XX:+UseAutoHeapSizing
+    -XX:NativeMemorySafeMargin=<input>

 **_Set a native memory limit_**

-The `<input>` for memory amount follows the same formatting as other memory-related parameters, such as `-Xmx`.
+The `<input>` for the amount follows the same formatting as other memory-related parameters, such as `-Xmx`.
 Examples: `10m`, `50m`, `1g`.
 This parameter, if not present, defaults to `-1`, and the JVM ergonomics shall estimate heap size as per existing heuristics.

 **_Set a policy for limit enforcement_**

+This flag allows the user to control what the JVM shall do if it does consume more native memory than its limit.

+    -XX:NativeMemoryLimitPolicy=none

+If there is no native memory limit set, the default value is `none`.

+    -XX:NativeMemoryLimitPolicy=warn

-The second flag allows the user to control what the JVM shall do if it does consume more native memory than its limit.
-If there is a limit set, the default value is `warn`.
-If not set, then `none`.
-If the value is `warn`, the JVM will output a warning whenever consumption goes above the limit.
+If the memory limit is set, the default value is `warn`.
+In this policy, the JVM will output a warning whenever consumption goes above the limit.

+    -XX:NativeMemoryLimitPolicy=enforced

 If the limit is set and the policy is `enforced`, and the consumption goes above the limit, the JVM must exit with an `OutOfMemoryError`.

+**_Valid native memory limits_**

-The limit must be `-1` or greater than `4MB`, the current limit of the root chunk size in the metaspace.
-Otherwise, the JVM launcher must fail.
+The limit must be `-1` (no limit applied) or greater than or equal to `4MB`, which is the current limit of the root chunk size in the Metaspace.
+Otherwise, the JVM launcher must fail with _Invalid native memory limit_.

 There is no effect if the policy is `enforced` or `warn`, and the limit is `-1`.

+**_Native memory safe margin_**

+A safe margin of a minimum of `4MB` and up to `2%` of the total memory expected by the JVM, with a maximum of `256MB`, shall be subtracted from the total amount of available memory, and the result be observed by the JVM as the hard environment memory limit.
+This is to account for any other memory consumption, and to avoid the JVM from exiting with an `OutOfMemoryError` too soon.

+The safe magin may be manually configured, in absolute amount, with the following flag:

+    -XX:NativeMemorySafeMargin=<input>

+This value is only used if a valid Native Memory Limit is set and auto heap sizing is enabled.

+**_Auto heap sizing_**

+If the flag `-XX:+UseAutoHeapSizing` is set along with a valid Native Memory limit, the heap will be calculated automatically based on the total amount of available memory, minus the native memory limit and a safe margin.

 **_Reading the native memory limit_**